-Agencies, run by secretaries appointed by the Governor, consist of departments (with commissioner appointments approved by the Governor) that generally are comprised of divisions.
-Both secretary and commissioner appointments must be confirmed by the state Senate.
-Some departments are independent - not part. of any agency - with commissioners who report directly to the Governor.
+Agencies-managed by secretaries appointed by the Governor-consist of departments (with commissioner appointments approved by the Governor) that generally are comprised of divisions.
+Both secretary and commissioner appointments must be confirmed by the State Senate.
+Some departments are independent - not part of any agency - with commissioners who report directly to the Governor.
 A small number of appointed officials do not report directly to the Governor or an agency secretary.

-The Department of Human Resources (DHR) is within the Agency of Administration.
+The Department of Human Resources ("DHR") is within the Agency of Administration.
 It implements and monitors the State's EEO Plan, provides administrative assistance to the GWEDC, and assists agencies and departments in developing their individual EEO Plans.
-DHR's Recruitment Division ensures reasonable accommodations for all job applicants; Examples include American Sign Language interpretation, readers, accessible facilities, TTY (text telephone device) or relay service, and large print materials.
+DHR's Recruitment Division ensures reasonable accommodations for all job applicants.
+Examples include American Sign Language interpretation, readers, accessible facilities, TTY (text telephone device) or relay service, and large print materials.
 DHR's Center for Achievement in Public Service provides a supervisory training program to all supervisors in the State that incorporates the subject of cultural competence and diversity in the workplace.
 DHR's Labor Relations Division keeps a record of grievance proceedings from Step III that allege discrimination, including the nature of the grievances, and the resolution of the grievances.
-DHR's Operations Division is responsible for maintaining employee statistics on race, sex, national origin, disability status, and age by EE0-4 job category, pay grade, and step to the extent that accurate information is available.
-The Vermont Department of Labor provides data and interpretation to OHR regarding Vermont's civilian labor force and applicant pools.
+DHR's Operations Division is responsible for maintaining employee statistics on race, sex, national origin, disability status, and age by EEO-4 job category, pay grade, and step to the extent that accurate information is available.
+The Vermont Department of Labor provides data and interpretation to DHR regarding Vermont's civilian labor force and applicant pools.

-The Governor's Workforce Equity and Diversity Council (GWEDC) was created by a 2002, Executive Order, and re-affirmed in a 2013 Executive Order, to consult with and advise the Commissioner of Human Resources and the Secretary of Administration regarding the development, implementation, and maintenance of an EEO Program for the State of Vermont.
-The foundation for the Council's work, and the basis for EEO programs across the country, is a series of federal laws and regulations that prohibit discriminatory behavior by employers against members of protected classes.
-Vermont laws and the State's personnel policies and labor contracts with the State employees represented by the Vermont State Employees Association, Inc. (VSEA) and the Vermont Troopers' Association (VTA) reflect the same objectives.
+The GWEDC was created by a 2002 Executive Order, and re-affirmed in a 2013 Executive Order, to consult with and advise the Commissioner of Human Resources and the Secretary of Administration regarding the development, implementation, and maintenance of an EEO Program for the State of Vermont.
+The foundation for the GWEDC's work, and the basis for EEO programs across the country, is a series of federal laws and regulations that prohibit discriminatory behavior by employers against members of protected classes.
+Vermont laws and the State's personnel policies and labor contracts with the State employees represented by the Vermont State Employees Association, Inc. ("VSEA") and the Vermont Troopers' Association ("VTA") reflect the same objectives.

-State Personnel Policies and Procedures
+A. State Personnel Policies and Procedures

-The Agency of Administration and Department of Human Resources issue policies and procedures for personnel administration directly relevant to equal employment opportunities, which apply to all Executive Branch classified, exempt, and temporary State employees, and to job applicants.
+The Agency of Administration and Department of Human Resources issue policies and procedures for personnel administration directly relevant to equal employment opportunities, which apply to: (1) all classified, exempt, appointed and temporary employees of the Executive Branch; and (2) all applicants for employment with the Executive Branch.

-Personnel Policy 3.0, Equal Employment Opportunity, prohibits discrimination in all State employment practices, including recruitment, hiring, promotion, demotion, transfer, layoff, termination, rates of pay and other forms of compensation, selection for training, agency- sponsored social and recreational events, and all other terms, privileges, and conditions of employment.
+Personnel Policy 3.0-Equal Employment Opportunity, prohibits discrimination in all State employment practices, including recruitment, hiring, promotion, demotion, transfer, layoff, termination, rates of pay and other forms of compensation, selection for training, agencysponsored social and recreational events, and all other terms, privileges, and conditions of employment.

-Personnel Policy 3.1, Sexual Harassment, defines and prohibits sexual harassment and details a procedure for making and processing complaints of such discrimination.
+Personnel Policy 3.1-Sexual Harassment, defines and prohibits sexual harassment and details a procedure for making and processing complaints of such discrimination.
 Managers are responsible for ensuring that employees are provided with a copy of this policy, posting the policy in the workplace, and providing employees with training on how to prevent sexual harassment in the workplace.